marcus-reyes/mss_miniproject/README.md

 ```

 ### 4. Evaluate the Network
 Run the following command to evaluate the network and produce the corresponding seperated music file.
+Note that the --epoch flag is to choose which epoch weights to evaluate.
+The --train_dir flag is where the training weights are stored.
 ```
-python3 separate.py --eval_dir=eval_results
+python3 separate_test.py --train_dir=train_results --eval_dir=eval_results --epoch=0
 ```